-Carolyn Gretchen Conner
+Carolyn Gretchen Conner Seepersad

 B.S., West Virginia University, 1996

-Conner studied physics and philosophy at Oxford in order to inspire young people to enter the fields of science and engineering and to help change the stereotypes generally assigned to those fields.
+Seepersad studied physics and philosophy at Oxford in order to inspire young people to enter the fields of science and engineering and to help change the stereotypes generally assigned to those fields.